 - NSERC's vice-president, Research Grants and Scholarships Programs;

 - Health Canada's executive director, Science Policy Directorate; and,

-- Innovation, Science and Economic Development Canada's director general, Coordination Branch, Science and Innovation Sector.
+- Innovation, Science and Economic Development Canada's director general, Science and Research Sector.

 The TAP Steering Committee's mandate is to provide strategic oversight of the program, including: